 Maybe some travelers cancel their reservation with you to book the accommodation of one of your competitors instead.
 But what are the reasons for that sudden change of heart?

+Is your competition offering outdoor activities and tours?
+Or perhaps their cancellation policy is more flexible than yours.
 In order to find out, you have to closely inspect what the competition offers and compare it to your own offering.
 This will give you an idea of what the determining factors are that end up swaying your guests’ decisions.
-They could range from price and amenities to services, special offers or other all sorts of other reasons.
+They could range from price and amenities to services, special offers, and all sorts of other reasons.